 This post may contain affiliate links.
 Please see our disclosure policy.

 Create a beautiful, easy fruit and cheese platter that’s fresh, simple, and always crowd-pleasing!
-I’ve made dozens for parties, showers, and cozy gatherings, and I’m sharing my best tips to help you make one that’s just as stunning and delicious.
+I’ve made dozens of these for parties, showers, and cozy gatherings, and I’m sharing my best tips so you can make one that’s just as stunning and delicious!

 Pin this now to find it later

-Pin ItHow to Make a Fruit and Cheese Platter
+Pin ItWhy You’ll Love This Fruit and Cheese Platter

 Prep Ingredients: Select 3 – 4 cheeses (soft, semi-soft, hard), slice them into different shapes, and wash and dry your fruit.
 Set out small bowls for honey, jams, or dips.